 Out-of-Control Neck Whiskers.
 A lot of guys forget about these.
 You can shave them or shorten them, but make sure you don’t forget them.
 They can make a very gentlemanly beard look undisciplined.

 Beardruff.
 Beard dandruff is a thing.
 It happens.
 If it happens to you, take care of it.
 It’s usually due to dry skin or dry beard hairs, and a beard oil will usually help resolve both issues.

 7. THOU SHALL NOT BE A JERK ABOUT THINGS.

 As we’ve said, upkeep is important.
 The bummer thing about upkeep?
 It makes a mess.

 For real.
 If you use a beard trimmer, or mustache scissors, or otherwise shorten your beard in any way, you are no doubt going to create thousands and thousands of little whiskers that are going to hang out on the bathroom counter for eternity.
 Or until you clean them up.
 It’s simply a part of owning a beard—those thousands and thousands of discarded whiskers.

 So if you have roommates, or a wife or girlfriend or partner, parents, or if you share a bathroom with any other human person, be considerate.
 Nobody wants to follow you into the bathroom to find all those whiskers left behind.

 The solution: clean up.

-Or, use a beard bib.
-They're a little silly but if you really hate cleaning up your own whiskers, consider it.
-It's the kind of thing where you think, "Man, I could have totally come up with that."
+Or, use a beard bib (RTG Owner, Joe, uses and recommends this one from Beard King).
+They’re a little silly but if you really hate cleaning up your own whiskers, consider it.
+It’s the kind of thing where you think, “Man, I could have totally come up with that.”

 8. THOU SHALT NOT BETRAY YOUR BEARD.